PiaSys/PnP-Contoso-Orders-ACE/docs/ACEs-Implementation-Details.md

 ```

 Notice the **orders** property defined in the state, and which will hold the whole list of orders to use them in the UI binding.
-In the **onInit** method of the ACE there is some logic to setup the initial state of the component, to register the CardViews and the QuickViews of the ACE, and to create a new instance of the **AadHttpClient** type, which will then be used to create an instance of the OrderService.
+In the **onInit** method of the ACE there is some logic to setup the initial state of the component, to register the CardViews and the QuickViews of the ACE, and to create a new instance of the **AadHttpClient** type, which will then be used to create an instance of the OrderService class.
 Notice also the **setTimeout** JavaScript method invokation, to trigger an asynchronous load of all the orders.
 You could eventually load the orders within the **onInit** method, instead of using an asynchronous method via **setTimeout** but in case of any delay in loading orders, the ACE would be "stuck" in the UI.
 That's why in the sample we rather load orders asynchronously.

 ```TypeScript